AAA Cycle: Align-Agree-Apply

 Nearly every failed project makes the same mistake: it starts with solutions, jumps to plans, and treats delivery as the goal.
 AAA deliberately reverses this:

-1. The need comes first - We align with people and their actual problems before proposing solutions
+1. The need comes first: We align with people and their actual problems before proposing solutions

-2. Human agreement comes first - We secure genuine commitment before implementation begins
+2. Human agreement comes first: We secure genuine commitment before implementation begins

-3. Applying the agreement comes first - We honor what was agreed before declaring success
+3. Applying the agreement comes first: We honor what was agreed before declaring success

-When you walk into that first stakeholder meeting, you don’t need a project plan.
+When you walk into that first stakeholder meeting, you don't need a project plan.
 You need to connect with people, understand their world, and establish the foundation for meaningful agreement.
-AAA gives you the confidence to lead from this perspective.

 Not a Checklist, But a Discipline